Conversations with Eric Sim

 During my holiday overseas, I made it a point to visit my company’s overseas branches and catch up with colleagues.

 I also set aside time for relaxation.
-Every Monday at 11am I go to the gym, and you should carve out time for yourself very intentionally.
+Every Monday at 11am, I go to the gym.
+You should carve out time for yourself very intentionally.
 Whether your outlet is writing, dancing, or gardening, you must engage in activities to unwind from your stresses.
 This allows you to return recharged and ready for more intense work.

 Between banking and teaching, do you find it hard to still spend quality time with your family?